This document is for system administrators, webmasters and users of GNU and FSF machines in France.

 fsffr project.
 Within

-24 hours a cron job on fr.fsf.org
+24 hours a cron job on fr.fsf.org and snail.gnu.org will

 fetch the new user from Savannah and create the corresponding account.